garyfleming/product-engineering/product-engineering.md

 ^ Without further understanding of modern product delivery, engineers will, IME, default to saving the software system they currently have.
 Not the broader product, but specifically the code base they have.
 Because they're emotionally invested.
 ^ Similarly product owners who don't do real product delivery will focus on the overal solution they have - again, this is emotional investment.
 Very normal.
-^ They can do this independently of each other
+^ They can do this independently of each other or together.
+^ WHen one side has a broader vision, it can create instant turmoil - if handled indelicately, it can feel like the work that's been done isn't valued
 ^ TODO more needed?

 ---